Green Sanctuary is a UUA program developed to honor the seventh principle.

 Menu For the Future resulted in local visits to our local community organic farm, advocating for labeling of GMO products, and one member started a patio bucket farm.

-Congregational Dialogues are held twice a month before the regular Sunday service.
+Congregational Dialogues were held twice a month before the regular Sunday service.
 Topics have included Economic Inequality, What can we learn from the activities of other UU congregations, Are you buying green bananas, the Single Life, the Bucket List, Creative Living.
-Participation is open.
-Attendees are welcome to suggest topics.

-Frequently, the Social Justice Committee joins the OCCUPY group for an educational meeting with a film followed by discussion, ie., Bill Moyers’s DVDs and Oliver Stone’s Untold History series.
-Recently these two groups along with the Peace Education and Action Center, sponsored a production by the Fogartyville Players of Project Unspeakable about the four assassinations in 1968.
+Once a month on the third Monday evening of the month, the Social Justice Committee cosponsors with the OCCUPY group for an educational meeting with a film followed by discussion.
+Films have included Bill Moyers’s DVDs and Oliver Stone’s Untold History series.
+Recently we with the Peace Education and Action Center, sponsored a production by the Fogartyville Players of Project Unspeakable about the four assassinations in 1968.
 We also support the Walk to Tallahassee by Rhana in the fall of 2014 to gain attention for legislative action in the Move to Amend the US Constitution.

 Once a month Share-A-Dish dinners (2nd Friday, 6pm) are followed by a program – sometimes fun and sometimes serious – about a topic of general interest.
-The panels, forums or discussion topics have included Immigration, Voting Rights, Sustainable Agriculture, Water Pollution.
-There is always fun involved, for example, “finish-the-sentence” story games.
-All are welcome to bring a dish to share and ideas and questions for discussion.
+When the Social Justice Committee is in charge of the program, we have presented panels, forums or discussion topics on the environment which have included Immigration, Sustainable Agriculture, Water Pollution, etc. All are welcome to bring a dish to share and ideas and questions during discussion.